Amenability, connected components, and definable actions: Means and connected components

 In this subsection, we will prove that, in a certain general context, the existence of an invariant mean is equivalent to the existence of an invariant measure on an appropriate space.
 This is interesting in its own right, but also yields model-theoretic absoluteness of various notions of ``amenability'', i.e. the existence of invariant measures on appropriate spaces computed for a given model $M$ does not depend on the choice of $M$.

 Let us recall some definitions from measure theory.

-\begin{dfn} Let $R$ be a ring of subsets of a given set $X$, namely closed under finite unions and differences (for example given by a Boolean algebra of subsets of $X$).\\ 1) A {\em content} on $R$ is a function $m \colon R \to [0,+\infty]$ which is finitely additive and satisfies $m(\emptyset)=0$.\\ 2) A {\em pre-measure} on $R$ is a content which is $\sigma$-additive, namely if $(A_n)_{n <\omega}$ is a sequence of pairwise disjoint members of $R$ whose union $A$ is also in $R$, then $m(A) = \sum_n m(A_n)$.\\ 3) A {\em measure} is a pre-measure on a $\sigma$-algebra of subsets of a given set. \end{dfn}
+\begin{dfn} Let $R$ be a ring of subsets of a given set $X$, namely closed under finite unions and differences; an example is a Boolean algebra of subsets of $X$.\\ 1) A {\em content} on $R$ is a function $m \colon R \to [0,+\infty]$ which is finitely additive and satisfies $m(\emptyset)=0$.\\ 2) A {\em pre-measure} on $R$ is a content which is $\sigma$-additive, namely if $(A_n)_{n <\omega}$ is a sequence of pairwise disjoint members of $R$ whose union $A$ is also in $R$, then $m(A) = \sum_n m(A_n)$.\\ 3) A {\em measure} is a pre-measure on a $\sigma$-algebra of subsets of a given set. \end{dfn}

 A content $m$ on a ring $R$ of subsets of $X$ is called {\em $\sigma$-finite} if $X$ is the union of an increasing sequence $(X_n)_{n < \omega}$ of elements of $R$ with $m(X_n)<\infty$.

 \begin{fct}[Carath\'{e}odory extension theorem] Let $\nu$ be a $\sigma$-finite pre-measure on a ring $R$ of subsets of $X$.
 Then there is a unique extension of $\nu$ to a measure on the $\sigma$-algebra $\sigma(R)$ generated by $R$. \end{fct}